 Graphic designers are increasingly working on the boundaries of the discipline.
-Therefore, the department strives for a broad definition of the discipline and encourages students to explore these boundaries, and when necessary, cross them.
+The department therefore strives to arrive at a broad definition of the discipline and to encourage students to explore those boundaries, crossing them when necessary.

-- develop concepts for the transfer and exchange of information and shape them with the use of image, typography and other means;
+- developing concepts for the transfer and exchange of information, shaping them with the use of image, typography and other means

-- make statements about the profession and the world through the work;
+- identifying socio-political problems and making statements about the profession and the world

-- trigger new developments in the discipline or advance existing developments;
+- triggering new developments in the discipline or advancing existing developments

 Description of the study programme

 The department offers an extensive curriculum.
-The programme is founded on four pillars: design, interaction, image and typography.
-The attention to the study of letters distinguishes the programme from other graphic design studies.
-The study of letters takes place in the first year, in combination with typography.
-In the second year, students can choose the elective Letter Studio to continue the research.
-The electives Playlab and Design Office are equally unique, where the first course is fully dedicated to avant-garde research and the second to practical assignments for external clients.
-Each year, the department uses the programme’s strong content and the composition of the teaching staff to achieve actuality, versatility, depth in theory and practice, and interaction between text and image.
+The programme is built around four main courses: Design, Interaction, Image and Typography.
+The excellent quality in the field of typeface design and typography distinguishes the programme from other graphic design studies.
+The type design education starts in the first year, in combination with typography.
+In the second year, students can choose to pursue this topic in the Letterstudio elective.
+The electives Playlab and Design Office are equally unique.
+Playlab is fully dedicated to avant-garde research, while Design Office focuses, with its external assignments for real clients, on the practical aspects of the discipline.
+Furthermore, these courses are backed up by additional theory and coding classes.
+Each year, the department uses the strong content of the programme and the composition of the teaching staff to achieve actuality, versatility, depth and interaction between theory and practice.

-Students work from their own preferences towards a general or specialised graduate profile.
-The social orientation of the programme is reflected in assignments, projects and theory classes.
-Additionally, a pioneering and questioning attitude prevails in relation to the discipline.
-With foreign students, foreign guest lecturers, field trips and collaborations with academies abroad, the programme is remarkably international.
+Students work towards general or specialised graduation profiles.
+The social dimension of the programme is reflected in the assignments, projects and teaching philosophy.
+A pioneering and questioning attitude prevails in relation to the discipline.
+On top of that, the department is well known internationally and the study environment is remarkably international, with foreign students, guest lecturers, field trips and collaborations with academies abroad.

-The final qualifications have been summarised in seven competences.
-The KABK has established these competences on the basis of the national final qualifications for Graphic Design programmes.
+The final qualifications have been summarised in seven competencies.
+The KABK has established these competencies according to the national final qualifications for Graphic Design programmes.